 It’s never too early to build lifestyle habits for cancer prevention.
 For kids and teens that are overweight, consult with a dietitian.

-It’s all about making the healthy choices wherever you are.
+A: It’s all about making the healthy choices wherever you are.
 If you eat out a lot, try places where you can get small tacos or healthy appetizers that can double as the main course.

 If you’re short on cooking time on weeknights, purchase a lot of already chopped veggies, prep a big pot of brown rice and make that a base for a few meals.
 Add veggies and rice to a tofu stir-fry or use them to upgrade canned soup into a hearty stew.

-For cancer prevention, AICR research shows that it’s best to get nutrients from food.
+A: For cancer prevention, AICR research shows that it’s best to get nutrients from food.
 While some people may need supplements for specific reasons, we don’t recommend supplements for cancer prevention.
 If you do take supplements, work with a dietitian who can advise you about safety and potential drug-herb interactions.

-My favorite resource is the New American Plate and the New American Plate challenge program that we offer twice a year.
+A: My favorite resource is the New American Plate and the New American Plate challenge program that we offer twice a year.
 It’s a great way to eat healthily and get active, having fun, connecting with other people and getting specific SMART goals every week.

-Keep them available and easily accessible – fruit bowl on the table or kitchen counter, raw veggies and dip ready to eat on the top shelf of the fridge.
+A: Keep them available and easily accessible – fruit bowl on the table or kitchen counter, raw veggies and dip ready to eat on the top shelf of the fridge.
 Serve veggies at every meal, especially the ones they DO like.
 For ones they don’t like, try roasting or preparing them in a different way.
 Take kids shopping with you and let them select a special fruit or vegetables from the store and have them help prepare it when you get home.
 Also, limit the availability of snacks with lots of added fat and sugar, instead boost healthy snacks with fruit, vegetables, whole grains or plant-based proteins.

-Again – the activities in the healthy kid’s section of our website help kids learn about healthy food in a fun way and present a positive message.
+A: Again – the activities in the healthy kid’s section of our website help kids learn about healthy food in a fun way and present a positive message.
 You can talk about how many of these advertised foods don’t give ‘superpowers’.
 When age appropriate, talk about the ads and messages they’re seeing and what are they really saying about these foods.
 It’s a good way to start teaching media literacy too!